2010 Alaska gubernatorial election

 The 2010 Alaska gubernatorial election took place on November 2, 2010.
 Former Governor Sarah Palin did not run, having resigned in July 2009.
 Incumbent Governor Sean Parnell, who as lieutenant governor succeeded Palin following her resignation, announced that he would seek a full term.

 Following the primary election on Tuesday, August 24, 2010, the Democratic ticket consists of Ethan Berkowitz and Diane E. Benson running against Republican Parnell and his running mate, Mead Treadwell.
 In the general election Parnell/Treadwell defeated Berkowitz/Benson by a wide margin.

-Parnell received over 59% of the vote, which is the highest percentage for any Alaska gubernatorial candidate in history.
+Parnell received just over 59% of the vote, the highest percentage for any Alaska gubernatorial candidate in history.
 This is the only election in Alaskan history where any party won three consecutive gubernatorial elections.